 Child Sleeping Bag Tutorial

 I’ve divided the tutorial up to make it easier to follow.
 You will find the sleeping bag tutorial below.
 The pillowcase tutorial can be found here.
+The sleeping bag tutorial gives instructions on adding ties to your bag.
+Ties are not recommended for young children or children who will be unsupervised during use.

 I made my daughter a sleeping bag using a sweet pink and purple owl woven fabric and a coordinating purple polka dot from JoAnn Fabric.